ZhuoranHou/personal_website/content/post/project_euler/index.md

+**I solved these question using Python.
+Here are these questions and my solutions.**

 **1.Problem 5 Smallest multiple**

 2520 is the smallest number that can be divided by each of the numbers from 1 to 10 without any remainder.
 What is the smallest positive number that is evenly divisible by all of the numbers from 1 to 20?